okozelsk/NET/Readme.txt

 		supporting multiple internal reservoirs
 		supporting feedback
-		readout layer consists of FF network for every output field (with or without hidden layers) ESN does not support SpectralRadius parameter and it will not be added.
+		readout layer consists of FF network for every output field (with or without hidden layers) Note that Esn does not support SpectralRadius parameter and it will not be added.
-			Onstead of the SpectralRadius parameter the implemented Esn provides detailed statistics over internal reservoirs' neurons states.
+		Instead of the SpectralRadius parameter the Esn provides detailed statistics over internal reservoirs' neurons states.
 User should simply tune weight scales and monitor the statistics/results to select right scales and also to avoid reservoirs' neurons oversaturation.

 Demo application
 	All the functionality is demonstrated in a simple demo application (/Demo/DemoConsoleApp).